 Elections in Non-Democracies

 Free and fair elections are the cornerstone of a democratic system, but elections are common in other regimes as well.
-Such an election might be a pure farce, with the incumbent getting very close to 100% votes.
-In other instances, the incumbents allow opposition candidates to be on the ballot and run campaigns, limit electoral fraud, e.g., by inviting international observers, all to make elections appear fair.
-In our model, the incumbent is informed about his popularity, and having fair elections allows him to signal his popularity to the people.
-After casting their vote, heterogeneous citizens decide whether or not to participate in a protest, and they are more willing to do so if they expect others to protest.
-We show that regimes that have a high level of elite repression are less likely to have fair elections, but regimes with a high cost of protesting for ordinary citizens make fair elections more likely.
+Such an election might be a pure farce, with the incumbents getting close to 100% of the vote.
+In other instances, incumbents allow opposition candidates to be on the ballot and run campaigns, limit electoral fraud, e.g., by inviting international observers, all to make elections appear fair.
+In our model, the incumbent is informed about his popularity, and having a fair election allows him to signal his popularity to the people.
+After casting their vote, heterogeneous citizens decide whether or not to participate in a protest, and they are more willing to do so if they expect others to protest as well.
+We demonstrate theoretically that regimes that have a high level of elite repression are less likely to have fair elections, but regimes with a high cost of protesting for ordinary citizens make fair elections more likely.
+These findings are consistent with empirical evidence we provide.

 Keywords: non-democratic politics, dictatorship, elections, fraud, protests, revolutions, signaling